Satish Parmar

 Further information

 For many people nowadays life is very hectic.
-I offer online counselling using various methods for those people who cannot have face-face counselling or who prefer anonymity.
-In the past, some clients have had counselling sessions with me using the telephone, emailing, Facebook messenger, or skype.
+I offer online counselling using various online platforms for those people who cannot have face-to-face counselling or who prefer anonymity.

 Some clients prefer a hybrid method of counselling consisting of both online and face-to-face sessions due to life/work constraints.